‘Nuts and Bolts’ (Sausage & Potato Traybake)

 - several sprigs of rosemary (optional)

-- 2 onions, peeled and cut into thick wedges
+- 2 onions, peeled, halved and cut into thick wedges (optional)

-6. Distribute onions evenly in the baking dish, ensuring the onion wedges stay together if possible.
+- Add onions.
+Distribute onions evenly in the baking dish, ensuring the onion wedges stay together if possible.
+Drizzle each wedge with a little olive oil.

-7. Reduce oven heat to 180°C and continue baking for a further 20 -30 minutes or until potato is tender and sausage is cooked.
+- Cook again.
+Reduce oven temperature to 200°C and continue baking for a further 20 -30 minutes or until potato is tender and sausage is cooked.

-8. Remove rosemary sprigs (if possible) and serve with a garden salad.
+- Serve.
+Remove rosemary sprigs and serve with a garden salad.

 Serves: 4 -6 (with planned left-overs!)